jaeheonk817/Project__Predicting-Hotel-Reservation-Cancellations/README.md

 All three ensemble models work better than any of the individual models. `Stacking Classifier` does best in both accuracy and precision.
 Therefore we will choose this as our final model.
 However, difference in performances are subtle and `Voting Classifier` was the second best performer at much quicker pace.
 If the stakeholder wants a quick and economic computation, then this model could be a good alternative.

-We will now dig deeper into our final model.
-We noticed some important features are:
+After surveying feature importances, we noticed that some important features are:
 - Month of Arrival
 - Reservation Segment Type
 - Lead Time